lhcb/starterkit-lessons/first-analysis-steps/loki-functors.md

----
-layout: page
-title: First steps in LHCb
-subtitle: Fun with LoKi Functors
+# Fun with LoKi Functors
-minutes: 15
----

-> ## Learning Objectives {.objectives}
->
+{% objectives "Learning Objectives" %}
-> * Understand what LoKi functors are
+* Understand what LoKi functors are
-> * Use LoKi functors interactively
+* Use LoKi functors interactively
-> * Be able to find functors that do what we want
+* Be able to find functors that do what we want
+{% endobjectives %}

 LoKi functors are designed to flexibly compute and compare properties of the current decay, from simple quantities such as the transverse momentum of a